 To ensure your daily performed self-care treatments are effective, you may also need some professional gum health treatments.

-It’s difficult to disrupt and remove bacteria from the deep periodontal (gum) pockets and from tooth roots at home.
-Visiting a dental expert is advisable.
-Dental experts are able to remove plaque and tartar from below the gum line enabling the gums to heal fully.
+It’s difficult to disrupt and remove plaque from the deep periodontal pockets and tooth roots at home.
+Visiting a dental expert is advisable as dentists can remove plaque and tartar from below the gum line enabling the gums to heal fully.

 Dental experts can also provide an expert diagnosis of your condition.
-They can provide gum health therapies and surgical treatments that will restore the health of your gums.
+They can provide a range of treatment options and surgical treatments that will restore the health of your mouth.

 Takeaway